 In this context, financial aid refers to money for college provided by the federal government in the form of federal student loans, grants, and work-study jobs.
 Other types of financial aid include scholarships from your college or outside sources, and private student loans from banks or other institutions.
 These types of funding have their own eligibility requirements, which may or may not be connected to your eligibility for federal student aid.

 Even if you or your parents think that you are not eligible for any federal financial aid, it is important to complete the FAFSA each year.
 Individual schools and states use this information to determine eligibility for scholarships, grants, and other types of non-federal student aid.
 Sometimes things change, and where you didn’t qualify for financial aid last year, you qualify this year.
-Thanks to the online application process, and the IRS Data Retrieval Tool, completing the FAFSA is simpler and faster than ever.

 Do I Qualify for Financial Aid?